University College: email Evelyn Anderson

 Why do I have to see my advisor before I schedule classes?

-Registration for Spring (and Winter) classes will begin in several weeks – the date and time when you will be allowed to enroll in classes will appear on your myWCU homepage soon.
+Registration for Fall (and Summer) classes will begin soon – the date and time when you will be allowed to enroll in classes will appear on your myWCU homepage soon.

 How do I make an appointment with my academic advisor?